zohaib2001/TicTacToe/README.md

 # tic_tac_toe

+## Tic-Tac-Toe Game

-Welcome to my simple yet elegant Tic-Tac-Toe game, brought to life using Python's tkinter library.
-Whether you want to challenge a friend or test your skills against the computer, this game has got you covered.
-With its vibrant, checkered board and intuitive interface, it's designed to be as enjoyable to look at as it is to play.
+Welcome to this Python Tic-Tac-Toe game, brought to life using Python's tkinter library.

+## Features
+Two Modes: Choose to play with a friend or go head-to-head with the computer.
+Visually Appealing: Enjoy a clean, checkered board with clear, color-coded buttons that make every move stand out.
+Easy Reset: Start a new game or swtich modes after every game with a simple board reset.